sandrokeil/HtmlElement/README.md

 # HtmlElement view helper for Zend Framework 2

-> You want html tags as objects?
+> You want HTML tags as objects?

-> You want surefire generated html tags and html attributes?
+> You want surefire generated HTML tags and HTML attributes?

-> You want to generate html tags on the fly?
+> You want to generate HTML tags on the fly?

 > This module comes to the rescue!